Support Academic Integrity

 Proctors arrive fifteen minutes before the exam and wait for specific directions.
 Proctors may stay fifteen minutes after the exam ends to assist the instructor if needed.

-Only undergraduate courses with more than 100 students are eligible for proctors.
+Only undergraduate courses with more than 70 students are eligible for proctors.
 Graduate courses are not eligible.
-Instructors are allowed one proctor for every one hundred students, however, TA's should be utilized first.
-There is a limit of ten proctors per exam.
+Instructors are allowed one proctor for every seventy students, however, TA's should be utilized first.
 Proctors are available to assist, but not replace instructors.